danbev/learning-v8/README.md

   Data();
 };
 ```
-Template does not have any members/fields, it only declares functions.

 We create an instance of ObjectTemplate and we can add properties to it that
 all instance created using this ObjectTemplate instance will have.
 This is done
 by calling `Set` which is member of the `Template` class.
 You specify a